Fiserv/enrichment-as-a-service/docs/getting-started.md

 <!-- theme: info -->
 > ## Note for Developers
 >
-> Before you start the integration, please talk to your Fiserv implementation specialists to obtain the host URLs and API credentials, and follow the API structure to develop your applications.
+> Before you start the integration, please talk to your Fiserv relationship managers to ensure the correct servicing agreements are completed.
+Then our implementation specialists will help you obtain the host URLs and API credentials needed for you to follow the API structure to develop your applications.